Kiik913/Cares-Laughs-Where-Code-Meets-Chaos-and-Kindness./README.md

 - Fully customisable theme so you can make the hub feel like your own creative base.

 Happy coding, keep caring, and keep laughing!
+## ⚠️ Known Limitations

+While Aura Lab is designed to work entirely in the browser, some content depends on external resources.

+### Image Hosting Reliability

+Some images used by the project are loaded from third-party URLs.
+Over time, these image hosts may:

+- Remove images
+- Change permissions
+- Expire links
+- Block hotlinking
+- Shut down services

+If this happens, certain images may stop displaying even though the application itself is working correctly.

+This has happened in previous versions of Aura Lab where image URLs that originally worked later became unavailable, causing missing images throughout the project.

+### Recommended Solution

+For long-term stability:

+- Store images inside the repository (`/assets/images`)
+- Use GitHub-hosted assets
+- Use trusted image CDNs
+- Keep backup copies of important images

+This helps ensure that visuals remain available even if external image providers change or remove their content.

+### Future Improvements

+- Local image caching
+- Automatic image fallback system
+- Backup image sources
+- Improved error handling for missing images

+  ---
 This app also gets regular updates, and you can follow more builds, posts, and fun content here:

 📺 YouTube – CareLab Studio